Quantum Compression of Tensor Network States: Memory bound for the storage of tensor network states

 \begin{theo} For every cut $C=(C_s,C_t)$ of $\widetilde {{\sf{Temp}}}$, the state family $\{\ket{\Psi_x}\}_{x \in \set{X}}$ can be compressed without errors into $\lceil c(C) \rceil$ memory qubits.
 In particular, the state family can be compressed into

 memory qubits, where $ \text{\sf min-cut} (\widetilde {{\sf{Temp}}}) = \min_C \log d_{\rm C}$ is the minimum cut of the flow network $\widetilde {{\sf{Temp}}}$. \end{theo}

+Intuitively, Theorem \ref{thm:tncompression} tells us that, since the maximum amount of information that can flow in the network is upper bounded by the capacity of the min-cut, the amount of memory needed to store this information is also upper bounded by the capacity of the min-cut.
 The point of Theorem \ref{thm:tncompression} is that, while the calculation of $\rank (N_*)$ may not be computationally feasible, the minimum cut can be found efficiently using known algorithms such as the {Relabel-To-Front algorithm} \cite{cormen2009introduction}, which runs in $O(|V|^3)$ time.

 In Section \ref{sec:examples}, we will provide explicit examples of minimum cuts for some relevant families of tensor network states.
 Before that, we will discuss the optimality of $Q_{\rm cut}$ as an upper bound on the number of memory qubits needed for compression.